claramunro-zz/Chat-App/README.md

 # Chat

-Designed to acknowledge the vacancy of many chat rooms today - CHAT APP is a web app that embraces the reality of many forgotton chat rooms today.
+Designed to acknowledge the vacancy of many chat rooms today - CHAT APP is a web app that embraces that reality.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 # Specs